wYaobiz/Decentralized-Star-Notary/README.md

 About
 -----

-From Udacity:
-> In this project you will build a smart contract, create a notary service, and deploy it on Ethereum blockchain.
+In this project you will build a smart contract, create a notary service, and deploy it on Ethereum blockchain.
 You will then use this API to notarize your favorite star.
 This service can be extended to notarize any digital asset such as a document, agreement, or media.

-Supporting courses:
-* Identity and Smart Contracts

 Deployment to Rinkeby
 ---------------------